Irish Easter Traditions: Both Sacred and Fun - They Will Light Up your Next Easter Holiday!

 What (and when) is Easter?

 In the Christian tradition Easter commemorates the crucifixion and resurrection (three days later) of Jesus Christ.
-It also represents the end of Lent – 40 days of fasting and prayer.
+It also represents the end of 40 days of fasting and prayer following its beginning on Ash Wednesday, the first day of Lent.

 The actual dates of Easter may be anywhere between March 22nd and April 25th in western Christian tradition.
 This is because the event is defined by the moon, the vernal equinox and … well … it’s complicated.